-The Plan provides a comprehensive range of benefits for up to 100 days per calendar year when full-time skilled nursing care is necessary and confinement in a skilled nursing facility is medically appropriate as determined by a Plan doctor and approved by the Plan.
+The Plan provides a comprehensive range of benefits for up to 60 days per calendar year when full-time skilled nursing care is necessary and confinement in a skilled nursing facility is in lieu of hospitalization as determined by a Plan doctor and approved by the Plan.
 You pay nothing.
 All necessary services are covered, including:

-- · Bed, board and general nursing care - Drugs, biologicals, supplies, and equipment ordinarily provided or arranged by the skilled nursing facility when prescribed by a Plan doctor.
+- Bed, board and general nursing care - Drugs, biologicals, supplies, and equipment ordinarily provided or arranged by the skilled nursing facility when prescribed by a Plan doctor